turbohackers/turbohackers.github.io/about.md

 permalink: /about/
 ---

-Turbo Hackers are a bunch of coders, designers, thinkers and ideas people meeting once a month to work on projects together.
+Turbo Hackers are a bunch of coders, designers, thinkers and ideas people meeting once a month to work on projects for worthy causes together.
 We meet on the third Thursday of every month in Barnsley.

 We sometimes work on projects together and sometimes people come down to work on projects by themselves, but to ask advice from other people.